 Whether it’s social media, mobile technology or the “Internet of Things,” connected technologies bring us enormous advantages, along with some challenges.
 ConnectSafely’s job is to help users get the most from their technology while managing the risks and help decision makers craft sensible policies that encourage both innovation and responsible use.
 ConnectSafely has been a leading voice for rational, research-informed policies — not “moral panics” — when it comes to dealing with challenges brought about by emerging technologies.

-With its safety tips, signature Parents’ Guides, advice articles, news and commentary, the organization helps stakeholders be safer and more secure with connected technology while helping parents, educators and policy makers understand how young people are using technology, mostly in positive ways.
+With its safety tips, signature Parents’ Guides and Educator Guides, advice articles, news and commentary, the organization helps stakeholders be safer and more secure with connected technology while helping parents, educators and policy makers understand how young people are using technology, mostly in positive ways.

 ConnectSafely was founded in 2005 when MySpace was the number-one social network and “To Catch a Predator” a highly rated TV show.
 Politicians were calling for regulating social media and there was considerable panic about the risk to children.
 But ConnectSafely took a different tack, providing youth and parents with solid advice while at the same time putting risks into context and helping calm the conversation.
 Its co-directors’ book, MySpace Unraveled: A Parent’s Guide to Teen Social Networking helped re-start the national conversation with research-based facts that put risks into perspective.